Remember to cite LawCareers.Net on your application form if you apply to Farrer & Co LLP.

 To find out what it is like to work at Farrer & Co LLP read the firm's Meet the Lawyer profile.

 Farrer & Co runs Easter and summer vacation schemes for undergraduates considering a career in law.
-Students receive an allowance of £300 per week.
-The dates for the 2020 vacation schemes are as follows:
+These will take place virtually this year for one week each.

 Application forms can be completed online via the firm's website together with a well-constructed covering letter of no more than 350 words explaining why you are interested in participating in one of our vacation schemes.
 The deadline is 31 January 2021 for all schemes.
 Approximately 100 applicants for summer vacation schemes will be invited to one of three open days held at the firm's offices in Feb/March 2021 which present a good opportunity to get to know the firm.

 The training programme involves each trainee in the widest range of cases, clients and issues possible in a single law firm.
 This provides a broad foundation of knowledge and experience and the opportunity to make an informed choice about the area of law in which to specialise.
 A high degree of involvement is encouraged under the direct supervision of solicitors and partners.
 Trainees attend regular internal and external seminars.
 The training principal reviews trainees' progress at the end of each seat and extensive feedback is given.
 The firm has a friendly atmosphere and holds regular sporting and social events.

 Fees for GDL and LPC and £7,000 grant per year.